St Martin's Church, Kassel: Modern era

 During his time as king of Westphalia, Jérôme Bonaparte tried to transfer the seat of the Paderborn Archdiocese to Kassel and make the Martinskirche into a cathedral, but his brother Napoleon I prevented him.
 At the end of the 19th century the unfinished building was redesigned and completed by the architect Hugo Schneider (builder of the Luther Church).
 From 1889 to 1892 he built the north tower and replaced the Renaissance-style south tower with one in the Neo-Gothic style.

 The church was severely damaged by British bombing in 1943, causing the nave to collapse.
 During the raid on 22 October that year, the sandstone walls of the church were so badly damaged that they had to be repaired with shotcrete and a wooden lattice-work.
 The reconstruction from 1954 until 1958 was headed by Heinrich Otto Vogel from Trier - the nave was reconstructed, but the steeples replaced with modern ones.
 The alabaster and marble monument to Philip the Magnanimous was moved to the middle of the central nave in 1955.
 A service of re-dedication was held on 1 June 1958.
 In 1964 a three-manual organ with 57 registers and over 5000 pipes was installed.

 Since 1997 a light-installation by Christina Kubisch has been housed in the church.
 It has also housed three contemporary art exhibitions - Documenta X in 1997 ('Staging and Visualisation - Aesthetic and religious experience today'), Documenta XI in 2002 ('The free view') and Documenta XII in 2007 ('Sight and Hearing - on the relationship between image, word and sound').
 Between 2010 and 2012 Madeleine Dietz redesigned the church's altar, chancel, font and ambo.

+Bells

+The two towers contain seven newly cast bells, all cast and consecrated in 1961.
+The two largest bells hang in the south tower, they are Lord's Prayer bell, which has marked the hours with its chimes since 2000, and the bourdon bell Osanna, also known as the Christ Bell.
+The Osanna is only heard on Good Friday and during the memorial service on October 22nd.
+On major church holidays, all seven bells ring together.
+The old, destroyed Osanna bell is displayed in the church's vestibule.
+In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.